TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 it in the :file:`example-project-directory/`.

-After this command has finished running, the :file:`example-project-directory/` folder contains the following structure:
+After this command has finished running, the :file:`example-project-directory/` folder contains the following files and folders, where :file:`var/` is added after the first login into the TYPO3 backend:

 ..  code-block:: text